 Finally, give them general tips on how they can get better under the given circumstances.
 A beginner in his/her career wants to be successful like any other successful person, and usually, they are ready to deal with anything given to them.
 Do you remember that guy that gave you the most useful tips in your life?
 If yes, be that same guy for someone else.
 People will appreciate that a lot.

 I am writing this article from a junior’s perspective.
-I have been a junior software developer and still am in specific projects at work.
-I remember those people I worked together with so far, and besides the fact that they have been super friendly and nice to me, I approach the things that they could have done better to help me quickly get more useful for the team.
+I have been a junior software developer and still am on specific projects at work.
+I remember those people I worked with so far, and besides the fact that they have been super friendly and nice to me, I approached the things that they could have done better to help me quickly get more beneficial for the team.
 Furthermore, I have worked with other junior colleges and tried to reflect on my experience while assisting them to get fit for their jobs.
-Here my last advice: be helpful, be useful, be kind, and don’t be a nerd, and people will appreciate you.
+Here is my last advice: be helpful, be useful, be kind, and don’t be too much a nerd, and people will appreciate you.